in3rsha/bitcoinrain/README.md

 ![](docs/architecture.png)

-**1.** Webserver - This serves the HTML and Javascript files for the website.
+**1. Webserver** - This serves the HTML and Javascript files for the website.
 I like nginx, but I'm sure you can use any webserver.
 The javascript code in `/index.js` wants to connect to a websocket at `ws://localhost:8082` for receiving transaction data.

-**2.** The `/server-ruby/server.rb` script connects to a bitcoin node so that it can receive the latest transactions from it.
+**2.** `/server-ruby/server.rb` - Connects to a bitcoin node so that it can receive the latest transactions from it.
 It then uses the PHP scripts in `/decoders` (because I already had transaction decoders written in PHP) to decode the raw transaction data in to JSON, and writes the decoded transaction JSON data to a UNIX socket file `stream.sock`.

-**3.** The `/server-ruby/client.rb` script is spawned when a connection is made to the websocket at `ws://localhost.io:8082` (courtesy of **websocketd**).
-This script simply connects to `/server-ruby/stream.sock` and reads all the data that is written to it by `/server-ruby/server.rb`.
-The `client.rb` is just a lightweight process that can provide data for the websocket, which is more efficient than having websocketd spawn a new `/server-ruby/server.rb` process every time someone connects to the websocket.
+**3. `/server-ruby/client.rb`** - Spawned when a connection is made to the websocket at `ws://localhost.io:8082` (courtesy of [websocketd](https://github.com/joewalnes/websocketd)).
+This script connects to `/server-ruby/stream.sock`, and reads all the data that is written to it by `/server-ruby/server.rb`.

-In other words, `/server-ruby/server.rb` is the single source of data, and `/server-ruby/client.rb` is a lightweight processes that is spawned to read from it.
+In other words, `/server-ruby/server.rb` is the single source of data, and `/server-ruby/client.rb` is a lightweight process that is spawned by _websocketd_ to read from it.

 ### Notes